 Being unoffendable isn’t as simple as being too tough to care what other people say or do to you.
 It’s actually more about being sensitive to other people’s perspectives.
 It requires a solid awareness and understanding of our identity in Christ.
 We need to be able to look outside of ourselves.
 In order to do that we need humility to be introspective.
 We need to see where we’re focusing too much of self and have enough empathy to put ourselves in other people’s shoes.
 Sometimes there will be things that actually justify an angry feeling.
 A heart of forgiveness will not only benefit you more, it’s what we’re called to as Christians.
 Maybe that’s forgiveness and sensitivity you need to extend to yourself so you’re able to extend it more to other people.

 Whatever your reason for being easily offended, you can change that habit if you go deep enough to understand where it’s coming from.
 Be in prayer that God would reveal your blind spots and help you have a more forgiving heart.
-Being in conflict all the time is no way to live.
-I would love it if you would share some of your experiences with overcoming being easily offended in the comments.
+Being in conflict all the time is no way to live and it’s certainly not how we’re meant to live as Christians.